 Tip: Learn basic Spanish terms and phrases, download offline dictionaries to your phone.
 This will spare you from communication barriers.
 It is expected too that you give 10% tip when dining except in already expensive restaurants.

-One unforgettable thing we had in Spain is that having lights inside restrooms to turn off automatically usually in a minute.
+One unforgettable thing we had in Spain is having lights inside restrooms to turn off automatically usually in a minute.
 You would get surprised and may feel quite fearful especially if you aren’t done with your business within 60 seconds.
-Your eyes has to adjust for the darkness.
-Worse, this will definitely cause panic if you are a nyctophobic.
+Your eyes have to adjust for the darkness.
+Worse, this will cause panic if you are nyctophobic.
 One thing more illogical is the positioning of light switches, it might be outside or inside the restroom or in the hallway.
 It varies from one establishment to another.

-Colors and Noise
+Colours and Noise

 Tip: Get accustomed yourself with Spanish atmosphere.
 Expect locals to be talking with astounding decibels to the person directly next to them.
 Probably earplugs or putting on your headphones will help :)

 Tip: Learn in advance the terms of your bank about withdrawal fees when doing banking transactions abroad.
-This will give you an idea is it free at all to transact with that card so as to avoid any extra charges.
+This will give you an idea is it free at all to transact with that card to avoid any extra charges.

 Public transport in Spain is just incredible.
 This is just right as millions of tourists are visiting this Southern European country every year.
 You would think you are at the airport when in fact you are just at the train station as they are so wide, crowded and busy.
-Therefore be attentive to signage and ask help from authorized personnel available at the area to save time.
-If you want to do cross country travel say Madrid-Barcelona trip, we recommend to take the journey with Spain’s AVE, the country’s fastest train with a lightning speed of 300 km/hr.
+Therefore be attentive to signage and ask for help from authorized personnel available at the area to save time.
+If you want to do cross country travel say Madrid-Barcelona trip, we recommend taking the journey with Spain’s AVE, the country’s fastest train with a lightning speed of 300 km/hr.
 Along the journey you will appreciate the beauty of the countryside particular the greenish landscapes.

-Tip: It is common to encounter that serial train/metro tickets purchased from automated ticket machines appearing to be invalid at times.
+Tip: It is common to encounter that serial train/metro tickets purchased from automated ticket machines appear to be invalid at times.
 Be assertive to locate a transport official available at the station and ask for the re-validation of your ticket.
-If you don’t see one, helpline is available beside the ticket machines where you could push the microphone button and say your concern.
-An information officer shall respond and come very soon to attend your needs.
+If you don’t see one, a helpline is available beside the ticket machines where you could push the microphone button and say your concern.
+An information officer shall respond and come very soon to attend to your needs.

 Being a Pedestrian

 In big cities like Barcelona and Madrid, the streets are crowded with many pedestrians and cars.
-Be careful when crossing the pedestrians as not all drivers are compliant of the traffic rules.
+Be careful when crossing the pedestrians as not all drivers are compliant with the traffic rules.
 We have witnessed this countless times when drivers hurriedly continue driving even though the traffic lights signal them to stop.

 Tip: Do not leave any valuables in a back trouser pocket.
 Hold on to your bag or purse at all times.
 Do not leave anything unattended while you sit in a cafe or restaurant.
 Keep your distance and be careful in tourist places.
 If possible avoid displaying expensive items while roaming around.
 Doing so increases your potential to be the next victim.

 Tip: The most important thing to remember to avoid a scam is that: Be always vigilant in very touristy places.
 Avoid talking with someone you don't know who approaches you in a crowded area, they are surely professional scam artists as described above.
-Do not sign their petitions, hand any of your valuable items to strangers, give them directions, or help them with their problem.
-In short never entertain any kind of tricks/distractors.
+Do not sign their petitions, hand any of your valuable items to strangers, give them directions, or help them with their problems.
+In short, never entertain any kind of tricks/distractors.